-- Screen rotation optimised – everyone uses their smart-phone differently, ensure that if your buyer tilts their device from portrait to landscape, your website is still slick and seamless.
+- Screen rotation optimized – everyone uses their smartphone differently, ensure that if your buyer tilts their device from portrait to landscape, your website is still slick and seamless.
 (Especially when full-screening a video!)

 We all know how crucial a good CTA is to any marketing campaign, so don’t let your website fall short!
 You should have some form of CTA on every page on your website – without one – how can you hope to convert your website visitors?
 Ensure they’re positioned in plain sight, and their layout is clear and simple, with a transparent purpose – what are they signing up for?
 Is it for a free demo, or to download a piece of content?

 Test some varying tactics for CTAs, as different B2B companies have seen success with certain options.
 For example, creating urgency with a time-sensitive offer saw some companies receive an increased lead volume of 46% for website conversion.
 CTAs offering a choice of content for download saw others gain 63% more leads.